Toxy121/Retrac-Analysis/README.md

 ## Introduction
-This is a more technical follow up to the discord announcement regarding the malware that was recently disovered in Project Retrac's client-side anticheat.
+This is a more technical follow up to the discord announcement regarding the malware that was recently discovered in Project Retrac's client-side anticheat.
-It provides proof to backup our arguments, even though Retrac staff themselves have already (somewhat) admitted it.
+It provides proof to back up our arguments, even though Retrac staff have already (somewhat) admitted to it.

 I have uploaded the malicious dll in case you wanted to analyze it yourself, as well as a legitimate one for reference, which was pushed to production the next day.
 They are each named after their usage dates:\
 `bin/02-17-25.dll` is the malicious dll\